 This involved a growing pain or two, to say the least.
 Unprecedented challenges and ethical dilemmas arose.
 Trying something new meant we had to be willing to learn on the go and prepared to make mistakes.
 And we want to share that process with you.

-At the core of the #MyBodyisMine campaign is the personal stories people are sharing with us, their networks, and each other.
-Research, as well asour own experience,has shown that personal stories told by individuals is one of the most effective tools we have for changing hearts and minds.
+At the core of the #MyBodyisMine campaign are the personal stories people are sharing with us, their networks, and each other.
+Research, as well as our own experience,has shown that personal stories told by individuals is one of the most effective tools we have for changing hearts and minds.
 But as a fund for feminist activist groups, this ‘common knowledge’ can also clash with how we’ve conciously chosen to approach communications, which is by emphasing the collective nature of activism.
-While highlighting one person’s story may be more effective, positive social change is always brought about by many people working together – and that’s important to tell that story.
+While highlighting one person’s story may be more effective, positive social change is always brought about by many people working together – and that it is important to tell that story.

 So we brainstormed ways in which we could still somehow represent or capture that spirit of collectivity.
 We played with the idea of doing street portraits of women, but didn’t want to use non-speaking women as props just to create more diverse visuals (and ‘street casting’ for women who would also want to speak was productionally out of our range).
 In the end we decided to make capture the meeting of the two activists who we would film on the same day – this also captured an aspect of Mama Cash’s work, which involves creating opportunities for activists to meet.
 Plus our plan all along was also to make a compilation video that would bring all of these activists together.

 At the end of the day, making portraits of individuals was a compromise we were willing to make – because we truly believe that these individuals, and their stories, would together catalyse a larger conversation and maybe even a collective movement.